-The opening night show of the “You Too” play on November 9, 2019, was a smashing success!
+The opening night show of the “You Too” play on November 9, 2019, in Fremont, was a smashing success!

 It’s not too late to join us for the Oakland shows on November 14 and 15.
 You can buy tickets here.